evnbr/bindery/docs/docs.md

 });
 {% endhighlight %}

-The above is a shortcut for the following, which you may want to use if you're integrating Bindery with your own UI.
+Note that the above is a shortcut for the following, which you may want to use if you're integrating Bindery with your own UI.

 {% highlight javascript %}
 let bindery = new Bindery({
   source: '#content',
 });

-...

 // Later, in your own event handler bindery.makeBook();